HanaAhmedMahmoud/Squid-Game-Survival-Model/README.md

 - [Data Collection Notebook](./collecting-data.ipynb): Contains the code used for scraping and processing data.
 - [Player Records CSV](./player_records.csv): The resulting dataset in CSV format.

+## **Data pre-processing**
+I first went through the data manually to edit any records which were corrupted and I could find the actual data for - I found that a lot of the main characters profiles had been vandilised at the time of web-scraping!
+I updated any actual debt values and any tr ages I could find.
+To clean the data I:
+- Randomly genereated an age ranging from the youngest to oldest for any trace values in age
+- Replaced heavy debt from a randomly generated value ranging from ... and debt from a randomly generated value from ...